The Supreme Court of British Columbia

 Was it that he hoped Elizabeth and son William Steven would follow him across the Atlantic, as he had sent a “considerable amount” of money for their fares?

 Why didn’t Elizabeth and son William follow Ike to Canada?
-Was it because of her love for Thomas Keeling?
+Was it because of Elizabeth’s love for Thomas Keeling?

 Had Isaac finally given up on Elizabeth and found someone in Victoria he wanted to marry?